Skip to main content

 Credit is also provided for King County’s drainage system annual inspection and maintenance program, along with a capital improvement program to repair problems areas.

-King County receives credit for its Flood Warning System operations and the National Weather Service's StormReady designation (external link).
+King County receives credit for its Flood Warning System operations and the National Weather Service's StormReady designation.
 In addition, King County received credit for the Washington State Dam Safety program for dam operations on several of the major rivers in King County.

-A robust flood warning communications program provides advance warning to more than 5,000 subscribers (as of Dec.
-2013) to the automated King County Flood Alert.
+A robust flood warning communications program provides advance warning to nearly 8,000 subscribers (as of October 2022) to the automated King County Flood Alert.